When and where is EURO 2020 held?

 Alternatively, you can travel to Wembley Central station on the Bakerloo, London Overground, London Midland and Southern lines.
 It’s a 20-minute walk to reach Wembley Stadium.

-Various bus routes also operate close to the stadium.
-Find out more about travelling around London, including using an Oyster Card.
 Make sure to plan your journey in advance using TfL's journey planner.

 Accommodation in London